C-Loftus/rustatus/README.md

 ```

 ## TODO
-This program is not finished.
+This program is usable to my liking but I want to make it better for other users as well.
+Currently I am working on
+* displaying ip addr, location, and weather (all optional of course, just like all other modules)

 I plan to potentially add
 * a configuation file system to allow for easier modularity.
 * support for different battery configs.
 * volume percent support for systems without pulseaudio (just using axmixer master instead of amixer pulse)